tangentsoft/pidp8i/doc/class-simh.md

 ## <a id="license" name="credits"></a>Credits and License

-Written by and copyright © 2017-2019 by Warren Young.
+Written by and copyright © 2017-2020 by Warren Young and William Cattey.
 Licensed under the terms of [the SIMH license][sl].

 [sl]: https://tangentsoft.com/pidp8i/doc/trunk/SIMH-LICENSE.md